savirsingh/savirsingh.github.io/_posts/2025-07-15-squares-sum-discovery.md

 It started with a casual dinner at a restaurant with my parents and sister.
 As always, I brought with me my notebook, two pens, and a brain that refuses to stop thinking.
 <!--more-->
 A few moments after sitting down, a curious question struck me and followed me home.
 I worked on it at the dinner table, in the car, and in my room well into that night.
-What's the sum of the first $n$ perfect squares?
+What's the sum of the first $N$ perfect squares?
 I'd never seen the formula before, let alone any derivation.
 Most textbook derivations rely on advanced algebraic identities or clever manipulations I didn't know at the time.
 But that day, I found a way that was intuitive and deeply satisfying.
 What follows is one of my proudest little mathematical discoveries from high school.

 Problem at hand:

-> Can we find a closed-form formula for the sum of the first $n$ perfect squares?
+> Can we find a closed-form formula for the sum of the first $N$ perfect squares?

 Note that I will not focus on presenting a formal mathematical proof here, rather I'll simplify my derivation as much as possible, to ensure any audience with a basic mathematical acumen can understand it.